harmslab/topiary/docs/source/protocol.rst

 `Aliview <aliview-link_>`_ for this purpose.

 .. danger::
-  Topiary does will give you the best-aligning set of sequences, but it does not do an absolute check of alignment quality.
+  Topiary will give you the best-aligning set of sequences given the BLAST results, but it does not assess absolute alignment quality.
+If the sequences are so divergent that they cannot be aligned reliably, the downstream ASR steps will not be successful.
 Quality is determined by ambiguity in which sites to place in a column between homologs, not simple diversity of amino acids at a site.
-(A site could completely random looking amino acids, but is in the middle of a well-aligned domain, the alignment quality is fine).
+A site could completely random looking amino acids, but if it is in the middle of a well-aligned domain, the alignment quality is fine.
   Things to look for are protein regions with variable lengths and sequences (such as loops and extensions) as well as highly divergent proteins.
 For such regions, it is not clear which sites should be placed in which columns.
 Ancestral sequences for such regions will be impossible to reconstruct with confidence.

 There are differing views on whether or not to manually edit an alignment.